bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/info3/labs/lab-04-usecases.md

 ## Assignment

+This Assignment runs over two weeks, with the second week being a refinement of your work in the first week aided by our reviews in the second lab.
+Don't worry too much about what you do (and hand in) for the first week and for the second week, but make sure that you definitely start working in the first week to have something to review the week after!

-### Part 1: Use Cases & Scenarios
+### Part 1: Use Cases

+#### Week 1:
-Identify the use cases in the Halloween Treats Worldwide description and draw a use case diagram.
+Identify the use cases in the Study Partner App description and draw a use case diagram.

+In the pre-lab you read how to write the Use Case Scenarios.
+In addition to the use case scenarios, it might help if you draw a quick sketch (low fidelity, black and white) of the screen layout, as it is not as straightforward as with the ATM in the example.

+#### Week 2:

 Then, pick the most important (or interesting) use case.
 Write down a detailed scenario for that use case (see below).
 Choose a different use case for each person such that you get a couple covered (that is, everyone has to write a different use case scenario!)

-Hint: In the pre-lab you read how to write the Use Case Scenarios.
-In addition to the use case scenarios, it might help if you draw a quick sketch (low fidelity, black and white) of the screen layout, as it is not as straightforward as with the ATM in the example.

 ### Part 2: Class Diagram

 Then, draw a Class Diagram for your application.
+As a good introduction to Class Diagrams, I recommend [the one on Scott Ambler's site](https://www.agilemodeling.com/artifacts/classDiagram.htm).

+#### Week 1:

+For week 1, it is sufficient that you put the classes identified so far in a class diagram.

+#### Week 2:

+Refine your Class Diagram.
 It should contain associations (aggregations and compositions, association classes as needed), generalizations, as well as the most important fields and method names of the classes.
-As a good introduction to Class Diagrams, I recommend [the one on Scott Ambler's site](https://www.agilemodeling.com/artifacts/classDiagram.htm).

 ## Results Submission
 * Hand in a lab report (including your diagrams)
-* Take part in the peer review activity on Nov.
-5 2020

 More info on the [Labs](..) page.

 ----

-Based on [Exercise01][3] by [Prof. Dr. Debora Weber-Wulff][4]
+Based on Exercise01 by Prof. Dr. Debora Weber-Wulff

 [2]: https://msdn.microsoft.com/en-us/library/dd409427.aspx
 [3]: https://people.f4.htw-berlin.de/~weberwu/se/Labs/Ex1.shtml